Back

 But why do we need to design software?

 Software development is like building a house.
-A technical drawing is the way to not only make the project requirements as detailed as possible — it’s how you “translate” your vision to the builders’ “language”.
+A technical drawing is a way to not only make the project requirements as detailed as possible but also to “translate” your vision to the builders’ “language.”
 It works the same way in mobile app development.
-The design stage is essentially creating a “technical drawing” for your future app.
+The design stage is essentially to create a “technical drawing” for your future app.
 It’s important because your development team can’t start coding without a plan — just like construction workers can’t build a house with shovels and a photo from Pinterest.

-Wait a minute, isn’t it just choosing button shapes?
+Wait a minute, isn’t it just about choosing button shapes?

-When you’re building a house, you care about “dweller experience” — or you’ll get this:
+When you’re building a house, you care about the “dweller experience” — or you’ll get this:

 how to design software